-Dymott Avenue runs through the Harrison neighbourhood in north Milton, a part of the city shaped largely in the 2010s.
+Dymott Avenue runs through the Harrison neighbourhood in north Milton, a residential corridor that sits between Thompson Road South and Regional Road 25.

-Dymott Avenue sits in the Harrison neighbourhood, a position that makes the Milton GO station the realistic Toronto commute — a seven-minute drive puts Union Station under 70 minutes total.
-For those working in Mississauga, the drive runs around 22 minutes; the 401 ramp at Regional Road 25 is the daily handle, also about seven minutes away.
+Dymott Avenue sits in the Harrison neighbourhood, a position that makes the GO line the realistic Toronto commute.
+A seven-minute drive to Milton GO Station puts Union under 70 minutes total, a rhythm familiar to many in this pocket.
+For those working in Mississauga or Oakville, the 401 ramp at Regional Road 25 is the daily handle, with drives running around 22 and 24 minutes respectively.
 The street itself is quiet enough that the road network handles the load without the through-traffic noise that defines busier corridors.
-Pearson is a 32-minute drive, Oakville 24, Burlington 20.

-Public elementary catchment draws to Chris Hadfield PS and Irma Coulson PS, both a five-minute drive from Dymott; Catholic students attend Guardian Angels Catholic ES, walkable from the street's southern end at seven minutes.
-Secondary students route to Elsie MacGill Secondary School (six minutes) for public, or Bishop P.F.
-Reding Catholic SS (seven minutes) for Catholic.
-The proximity to multiple elementary options gives families flexibility depending on program fit.
+Public elementary catchment draws to Chris Hadfield PS and Irma Coulson PS, both a five-minute drive from Dymott; secondary students attend Elsie MacGill Secondary School, roughly six minutes away.
+Catholic families route to Guardian Angels Catholic ES for elementary and Bishop P.F.
+Reding Catholic SS for secondary, each about a seven-minute drive.
+The proximity of multiple schools within a short radius gives families options depending on program fit and board preference.

 Townhouse inventory on Dymott Avenue has seen 1 closed sales recently.
 Details below.